 Buzzed and ready to rumble?
-As one of the cities that never sleeps, Singapore has some of the best late-night spots and nightclubs for nocturnal party animals to revel in until the early morn.
+As a city that never sleeps, Singapore has some of the best late-night spots and nightclubs for nocturnal party animals to revel in until the early morn.
 But the last two years of Covid-19 restrictions have taken a toll on the industry.
 The death knell has sounded for many a popular party spot, including Bang Bang, Canvas and 1-Altitude.

 RECOMMENDED: 15 reasons why you should stay out late in Singapore